 Range operator

 Working with strings is a little easier.
-Until now, part of the string was obtained as follows:
+Until now, a certain part of the chain was obtained as follows:

 var str = "I'm missing Windows Phone!";